boekenbox/gitbook-portuguese/trading-strategy-options/regular-strategies-spot-trading/pingpong.md

 {% tab title="Description" %}
 This sets the exact target price for placing a sell order.
 A sell order will be placed as soon as this price is hit or an even better price is available.

-For example: when trading a BTC-x pair with `PP_SELL` set to 0.00123456, a buy order will be placed in the first cycle where the bid price is 0.00123456 or lower.
+For example: when trading a BTC-x pair with `PP_SELL` set to 0.00123456, a sell order will be placed in the first cycle where the bid price is 0.00123456 or higher.
 {% endtab %}

 {% tab title="Values" %}